 His explanation wasn't enough for Jay-Z, who aired his frustrations with the Mayor in an open letter in The Inquirer.

 "The Made In America festival is a multicultural platform that represents strength, freedom of speech, and perseverance for artists and music lovers," the letter reads.
 "Philadelphia, an iconic city, represents those ideals.
 The location is integral to the pulse of the festival.
-The Parkway is a cultural arts center that is symbolic to the more than 600 artists who have performed at this event.
+The Parkway is a cultural arts centre that is symbolic to the more than 600 artists who have performed at this event.
 The Parkway captures the freedom and spirit of inclusivity that drew us to the City of Brotherly Love."

 The "Family Feud" rapper added that he felt it was a shame the mayor made the decision "without a sit-down meeting, notice, dialogue, or proper communication," especially since the Made In America festival had brought in so much money for the city.